SuperSaiyanCoding/My-website-old-/README.md

 # My-website (old)
-This website is outdated. https://personalsite--supersayiancoding.repl.co/ this website is less outdated
+This website is outdated.
+My current website is https://web-page.supersaiyancoding.repl.co/